 It is the policy of The Los Angeles Film School to provide a copy of this catalog to all prospective students prior to signing an enrollment agreement.
-Students can also access a digital copy through the school's website and may request a printed copy through the Enrollment Services Department.
+Students can access a digital copy through the school's website and may request a printed copy through the Enrollment Services Department.
 Prospective students are encouraged to review this catalog prior to signing an enrollment agreement.
-Prospective students are also encouraged to review the School Performance Fact Sheet, which must be provided to them prior to signing an enrollment agreement.